jwei302/cpsc5890/lab1/README.md

 - Which poses fail (e.g., unreachable, singular)?
 - How does the robot behave near joint limits?
 - Does enabling collision detection change behavior?

-## Discussion Questions
-- Why might a pose be geometrically reachable but unsafe?
-- Why is it dangerous to test IK at high joint speeds?
-- Why should faults be cleared before attempting motion?
-- How could IK failures affect data collection in robot learning?

 ---